The Golden Calf

 “Yes, it’s incredible” she says.
 “But I don’t understand why the sacrifice did it when all those months of being sorry, and all those months of obedience, and even Moses’ offer to lay down his life for us made no difference whatsoever.
 There must be something very powerful about a sacrifice that involves the shedding of blood.”

 Even at this early stage in the story of the Bible, God was preparing for the coming of Jesus.
 The whole purpose of the sacrifices in the Old Testament was to shape our thinking so that we would understand why the Son of God had to come into the world.
-The sacrifices help us to see that in His death on the cross, He accomplished what the sacrifice of animals could only anticipate.
+In His death on the cross, Jesus accomplished what the Old Testament sacrifices could only anticipate.
 Christ made atonement for our sins.
 He brings back the presence and the blessing of God for all who trust in Him.

-3. When all the work was finished, the pieces were brought together and the tabernacle was set up on the first day of the first month in the second year (40:17).
-They had arrived at Sinai on the first day of the third month after they left Egypt (19:1), so two months had passed.
+2. When all the work was finished, the pieces were brought together, and the tabernacle was set up on the first day of the first month in the second year (Exodus 40:17).
+They had arrived at Sinai on the first day of the third month after they left Egypt (Exodus 19:1), so two months had passed.
 We also know that Moses was away for two periods of six weeks.
 So the travel time plus Moses’ absences total about five months.
 The tabernacle was set up at the beginning of the second year, and so they must have spent the remaining seven months of the year working on it.

 - If you could hear God speak His Ten Commandments to you audibly, do you think that would be enough to help you keep them?
 Why or why not?